-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness These actions are offered throughout the school year and on a daily basis as needed.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Schoolwide personnel are just a few of the possible expenditures for this action.
+This could also include professional development for helping our At-Promise youth be successful in these challenging courses.
+We will also consider input from the parents, students, and teachers.
+These actions are offered throughout the school year and on a daily basis as needed.
 We know that these actions will have a positive impact on English Learners, low-income and foster youth students; however, we will offer support LEA-wide in order to maximize successful dual enrollment for the entire student population.
-3.1 Need: We serve English Learners, LTELs, low- income and foster youth, with high mobility, who are typically behind in credits and have been out of school for about a semester or more.
-We have seen success in the retention rate for our student population, which is currently at 91.52%.
-Teachers and parents provided feedback indicating that they support the value of supporting student retention.
-Scope: Schoolwide Ensuring that our English Learners, low-income and foster youth students are attending and remaining in school is critical to meeting their needs.
+3.1 Action: Student Retention Need: We serve English Learners, LTELs, low-income and foster youth, with high mobility, who are typically behind in credits and have been out of school for about a semester or more.
+We have seen success in the retention rate for our student population, which is Ensuring that our English Learners, low-income and foster youth students are attending and remaining in school is critical to meeting their needs.
 To address this, we have trained personnel who provide outreach and monitoring of students so that their attendance is regular.
 We also have comprehensive incentive programs.
 We will continue these practices, for our English Learners, low-income and foster youth.
-These actions are done throughout the school year and on a daily basis as needed to meet students' needs.
+We expect that these actions will have a positive impact on the Retention Rate of our program and that we will stay above 80% each year for all of our English Learners, LTELs, low-income, and foster youths. currently at 100%.
+Teachers and parents provided feedback indicating that they support the value of These actions are done throughout the school year and on a daily basis as needed to meet students' needs.
+We will also consider input from the parents, students, and teachers. supporting student retention.
 We expect that these actions will have a positive impact on our educational program resulting in a higher score each year.
-An improved program supports our English learners, LTEL, low-income, foster youth, and students with disabilities.
-Furthermore, because we expect that all students could benefit from this action, it is provided on a schoolwide basis.
-We expect that these actions will have a positive impact on the Retention Rate of our program and that we will stay above 80% each year for all of our English Learners, LTELs, low-income, and foster youths.
-We will also consider input from the parents, students, and teachers.
-3.2 Action: Social and Emotional Supports We know that the success of our program is connected to student social-emotional health.
-To address this issue, we have trauma-informed We expect that these actions will have a positive impact on the Success
+An improved program supports our English learners, LTEL, low-income, Scope: Schoolwide foster youth, and students with disabilities.
+Furthermore, because we expect that all students